Viccid/Altschool_Exams_Project/README.md

 * The output of your code will be displayed in the "Terminal" tab at the bottom of VSCode

+## Note:
+The python script Expense and ExpenseDatabase class explained the functionality of expense tracker.

 ## License: